 I promise you won’t die if you don’t have eggs for breakfast.
 The purpose of traveling is to open your eyes to new experiences, thrilling adventures and different cultural habits.
 If you don’t experience the differences in the places you travel to, what’s your purpose for traveling?
 To say that you did or perhaps you want cool travel pics on Facebook & Instagram?
 If so, we can apply the whole “Let’s not but say we did” concept when it comes to traveling and photoshop your body into pics to share on social media!
 While that option would save you money, it’s certainly not any fun which is why traveling is such an important life lesson.
 Travel the world to gain an understanding of how others live, experience how other people eat, work and play, learn about their cultural norms and how it helped shape them as people.
 This is why adapting a country’s eating habits is all part of experiencing their culture.

-Typical breakfast in Spain: Cafe con leche with tostadas topped with avocado & tomato, olive oil drizzle & dash of salt
+Typical breakfast in Granada, Spain: Cafe con leche with tostadas topped with avocado & tomato, olive oil drizzle & dash of salt

 Is the brunch pictured above a fabulous dish?
 Abso-fricking-lutely!
-My mouth is drooling thinking about this brunch I would indulge in once a month in Miami.
+My mouth is drooling thinking about this brunch I would indulge in once a month in South Florida.
 However, you should not eat this everyday and sadly, many Americans consume between 500-600 calories at breakfast.
 A typical American breakfast consists of two eggs, three bacon slices, an English muffin or toast, coffee and/or orange juice.
 Additionally, Americans on average drive to their destinations throughout the day: work, school, gym and grocery stores.
-When you compare and contrast the two, you will realize that the Spanish breakfast combined with their activity levels make for a much healthier lifestyle.
+When you compare the two, you will realize that the Spanish breakfast combined with their activity levels make for a much healthier lifestyle.
 This has allowed me to appreciate the Spanish way of life and I’m thinking of ways to adapt some of their food habits into my daily routine when I return home.

 Have you ever adapted the eating habits of a country you visited?
 Share your story below.
 If you liked this post, please share it on your social media channels using the share buttons below.
 Looking forward to hearing your stories!